jlombard314159/dbt_testing/README.md

 - run `dbt test` to identify if tests succeed

+Random notes:
+You can't test an ephemeral table.

 ## Does this work at census

 Steps that JAL thinks he can do in docker: all the dbt stuff